A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: Levels of Data Agents

-\item \textbf{L2: Partial Autonomy.} At L2, data agents gain the ability to perceive and interact with their environment, including data lakes, code interpreters, APIs, and other resources.
-In addition, L2 data agents can possess memory, invoke external tools, and adaptively optimize their actions based on environmental feedback, enabling partial autonomy in task-specific procedures.
-At this level, they evolve from simple responders to procedural executors operating within human-orchestrated pipelines, where humans remain responsible for managing the overall workflow and still retain dominance over data-related tasks.
+\item \textbf{L2: Partial Autonomy.} At L2, data agents gain the ability to perceive and interact with their environment (\eg data lakes, code interpreters, APIs, etc.).
+L2 data agents evolve into procedural executors, utilizing memory, external tools, and environmental feedback to adaptively optimize their actions, enabling partial autonomy in task-specific procedures.
+However, they operate within human-orchestrated pipelines, where humans remain responsible for managing the overall workflow and still retain dominance over data-related tasks.

 \item \textbf{L3: Conditional Autonomy.} L3 data agents are expected to autonomously orchestrate tailored data pipelines for a wide range of diverse and comprehensive data-related tasks under supervision, extending beyond human-defined workflows or specific tasks.
-This level marks a critical transition in which the data agent assumes a dominant role in data-related tasks, while humans act as supervisors overseeing the data agents' operation.
+This marks a critical transition where data agents assume dominance in data-related tasks, while humans act as supervisors overseeing the process.

-\item \textbf{L4: High Autonomy.} At L4, data agents are expected to achieve a high level of autonomy and reliability, eliminating the need for human supervision and explicit task instructions.
-They can proactively identify issues worthy of investigation through continuous monitoring and exploration of data lakes, and selectively orchestrate pipelines to tackle self-discovered problems.
-At this level, data agents take initiative in their operations while humans fully delegate responsibility, becoming onlookers.
+\item \textbf{L4: High Autonomy.} Human supervision is eliminated.
+Data agents proactively identify issues worthy of investigation through continuous monitoring and exploration of data lakes, and selectively and reliably orchestrate pipelines to tackle self-discovered problems.
+Humans delegate full responsibility and become onlookers.

-\item \textbf{L5: Full Autonomy.} At the ultimate level of L5, beyond applying existing methods, data agents are envisioned to be capable of inventing novel solutions and pioneering new paradigms.
-In doing so, they advance the state-of-the-art in data management, preparation, and analysis, making any form of human involvement unnecessary. \ei
+\item \textbf{L5: Full Autonomy.} The ultimate level where data agents go beyond applying existing methods, inventing novel solutions and pioneering new paradigms to advance the state-of-the-art in data management, preparation, and analysis, making any form of human involvement unnecessary. \ei

 We organize the literature review according to the increasing levels of data agent autonomy in the following sections.
-More detailed explanations and examples are provided in the corresponding sections (Sections~\ref{sec:l0_l1}, \ref{sec:l2}, \ref{sec:l3}, and~\ref{sec:l4_l5}).
+More detailed explanations, examples and illustrations are provided in the corresponding sections (Sections~\ref{sec:l0_l1}, \ref{sec:l2}, \ref{sec:l3}, and~\ref{sec:l4_l5}).